Meet the team

-Bernie Boscoe, a PhD student, brings her expertise in computer science and mathematics to our studies of data and software relationships.
+Bernadette (Bernie) Boscoe, a PhD Candidate, brings her expertise in computer science and mathematics to our studies of data and software relationships.
 Note Bernie’s new email: email@example.com

 Michael Scroggins is the current post-doc on the Knowledge Infrastructures project.
 He recently completed a PhD in Anthropology and Education at Teachers College, Columbia University.